Growing tomatoes in fabric pots

 The first consideration is of course how much sun your growing location gets.
 Realistically, the more light the better, but tomatoes need at least of 8 hours of direct sun a day.
 Tomatoes do prefer either morning or afternoon light, as full summer mid-day sun may be too intense for the plants.

-The second consideration container size.
+The second consideration is container size.
 The minimum fabric container size for tomatoes is 5 gallons.
 The larger the container you can manage, the better, so if you have room for 8 or 10 gallon containers, you will have happier plants.

-Soil mix of tomatoes in fabric pots
+Soil mix for tomatoes in fabric pots

 Most plants that you will want to grow in pots are happy with average soil.
 When you are growing tomatoes in fabric pots, you need to recognize that tomatoes have special needs.
 Primarily, tomatoes require a good deal of water and are heavy feeders.
 Fabric pots tend to wick away water faster than solid pots, which means that you have to stay on top of your watering.
 At the same time, they don’t like to be waterlogged, so you need a potting mix that doesn’t compact too tightly but at the same time holds water.